mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 So very naturally, beyond [any] idea of practicing hard or practicing easy, et cetera, he just devotes himself to do this.
 For him it is not hard practice, or not easy practice.
 Only when that situation is seen from human common sense we put the name on it: “hard practice” or “easy practice,” we can say.
 But for him, [it is] completely beyond hard or easy.
 [Instead] it is natural, pretty natural.

-That’s why Dogen Zenji says here, “In China there are the excellent examples of former Zen masters who cut off their arms or fingers.”
+That’s why Dōgen Zenji says here, “In China there are the excellent examples of former Zen masters who cut off their arms or fingers.”

 And also he says: